-- (13) Includes 12 shares subject to warrants exercisable within 60 days of April 28, 2004 held by Merrill Lynch Ventures, L.P.
+- (13) Includes 41 shares subject to warrants exercisable within 60 days of April 28, 2004 held by Merrill Lynch Ventures, L.P.
 2001.
 Merrill Lynch Ventures, LLC is the general partner of Merrill Lynch Ventures, L.P.
 2001 and is managed by a board of directors which may be deemed to exercise voting and investment power with respect to such shares.
 The members of the board of directors are Nathan Thorne, Mandy Puri, George Bitar, Mac Gardner and Jerry Kennedy, each of whom disclaims beneficial ownership of the shares held by Merrill Lynch Ventures, L.P.
-2001 except to the extent of his or her pecuniary interest therein. - (14) Includes (a) 74 shares subject to options and warrants exercisable within 60 days of April 28, 2004 and 505,807 shares held by Kingsbury Capital Partners, L.P.; (b) 71 shares subject to options exercisable within 60 days of April 28, 2004 and 497,885 shares held by Kingsbury Capital Partners, L.P., II; (c) 49 shares subject to warrants exercisable within 60 days of April 28, 2004 and 306,436 shares held by Kingsbury Capital Partners, L.P., III; and (d) 115 shares subject to warrants exercisable within 60 days of April 28, 2004 and 339,766 shares held by Kingsbury Capital Partners, L.P., IV.
-Timothy J. Wollaeger, a member of our board of directors, is the general partner of Kingsbury Associates, L.P., which is a general partner of each of Kingsbury Capital Partners, L.P., II, Kingsbury Capital Partners, L.P., IV.
-Mr. Wollaeger disclaims beneficial ownership of the shares held by Kingsbury Capital Partners, L.P., Kingsbury Capital Partners, L.P., III and Kingsbury Capital Partners, L.P., IV, except to the extent of his pecuniary interests in the named fund.
-Mr. Wollaeger has voting and investment power with respect to the shares held by Kingsbury Capital Partners, L.P., III, Kingsbury Capital Partners, L.P., III, and Kingsbury Capital Partners, L.P., IV.
+2001 except to the extent of his or her pecuniary interest therein. - Includes (a) 261 shares subject to options and warrants exercisable within 60 days of April 28, 2004 and 1,770,331 shares held by Kingsbury Capital Partners, L.P.; (b) 250 shares subject to options exercisable within 60 days of April 28, 2004 and 1,742,600 shares held by Kingsbury Capital Partners, L.P., II; (c) 173 shares subject to warrants exercisable within 60 days of April 28, 2004 and 1,072,534 shares held by Kingsbury Capital Partners, L.P., III; and (d) 402 shares subject to warrants exercisable within 60 days of April 28, 2004 and 1,189,188 shares held by Kingsbury Capital Partners, L.P., IV.
+Timothy J. Wollaeger, a member of our board of directors, is the general partner of Kingsbury Associates, L.P., which is a general partner of each of Kingsbury Capital Partners, L.P., Kingsbury Capital Partners, L.P., II, Kingsbury Capital Partners, L.P., III and Kingsbury Capital Partners, L.P., II, Kingsbury Capital Partners, L.P., III and Kingsbury Capital Partners, L.P., III and Kingsbury Capital Partners, L.P., III, Kingsbury Capital Partners, L.P., III and Kingsbury Capital Partners, L.P., IV.